Being SunSmart at the cricket

 Take a closer look at the five SunSmart steps to help prevent skin cancer:

-Choose clothing that covers as much skin as possible - think cricket shirts with long sleeves, or long trousers.
-Some clothing may carry an ultraviolet protection factor (UPF), which is a guarantee of how much UV protection the fabric provides.
+Choose clothing that covers as much skin as possible—think cricket shirts with long sleeves or long trousers.
+Some clothing may carry an ultraviolet protection factor (UPF), which guarantees how much UV protection the fabric provides.

-2. Slop on SPF 30 (or higher) broad-spectrum, water-resistant sunscreen
+2. Slop on SPF50 (or higher) broad-spectrum, water-resistant sunscreen

 Apply sunscreen to clean, dry skin at least 20 minutes before the start of play or before you go outside.
 You will need around a teaspoon of sunscreen for your head and neck, and for any exposed skin on your arms, legs or body.
 In order to maintain your skin cancer protection throughout the day, always make sure to re-reapply sunscreen every two hours, especially if you are playing or spectating outdoors.
 Sweating or towelling off can reduce the effectiveness of sunscreen, so be sure to re-apply after this happens.
 Finally, make sure you re-apply during any breaks in play such as for drinks, lunch, or tea, and consider a dry-touch sunscreen product to avoid dropping those catches.